allinbits/labs/projects/gnolinker/README.md

-# Gnolinker - Multi-Platform Discord Bot
+# Gnolinker - Chat Bot

-A modular Discord bot that links chat identities to Gno blockchain addresses and manages role-based permissions.
+A chat bot that links chat identities to Gno blockchain addresses and manages role-based permissions with distributed locking and persistent storage.
+Currently implements Discord, with support for additional platforms planned.

 ## Architecture

-The refactored gnolinker is built with a modular, workflow-centric architecture:
+The gnolinker is built with a modular, workflow-centric architecture:

 ### CLI Structure